-As part of the HCP protocol, which aims to study 1,200 subjects from families with twins and non-twin siblings, a subset of up to 50 same-sex twin pairs are being studied by resting-state/task magnetoencephalography (MEG).
-All MEG subjects are included in the larger study to be completed by the fall of 2015, using a protocol that includes structural and functional magnetic resonance imaging (MRI, fMRI), diffusion tensor imaging (dMRI) at 3 Tesla (3T) and behavioral and genetic testing.
-Another subset of ~100 same-sex twin pairs are being studied using rfMRI, tfMRI, and dMRI at 7 Tesla (7T) at UMinn (see Van Essen et al., 2013).
+As part of the HCP protocol, which aims to study 1,200 subjects from families with twins and non-twin siblings, a subset of 50+ same-sex twin pairs have been studied by resting-state/task magnetoencephalography (MEG).
+All MEG subjects are included in the larger study, using a protocol that includes structural and functional magnetic resonance imaging (MRI, fMRI), diffusion tensor imaging (dMRI) at 3 Tesla (3T) and behavioral and genetic testing.
+Another subset of ~100 same-sex twin pairs are additionally being studied using rfMRI, tfMRI, and dMRI at 7 Tesla (7T) at UMinn (see Van Essen et al., 2013).
 In all parts of the HCP, participants are being scanned on the same equipment using the same protocol for every subject.

-The current 500 Subjects + MEG2 release includes behavioral measures, MRI, and MEG data collected in Q1-Q6+1, including unprocessed, preprocessed, and additionally processed MRI and MEG data.
-Previous HCP data releases included three quarterly releases (March, June, and September 2013), a MEG1 release (March 2014), and the 500 Subjects Release (June 2014).
-A release of a large number of additional subject data (800+ subjects total) is planned with a target date of late spring 2015.
+The current 900 Subjects release includes behavioral measures, MRI, and MEG data collected in the 2.5 years since HCP production data collection began, including unprocessed, preprocessed, and additionally processed MRI and MEG data.
+Previous HCP data releases included three quarterly releases (March, June, and September 2013), a MEG1 release (March 2014), the 500 Subjects Release (June 2014), and the 500 Subjects + MEG2 release (November 2014).
+A final imaging data release of the remainder of HCP subjects (~300 subjects total) is planned with a target timeframe of early 2016.